rezdwan/hello-world/README.md

 ## About

-This is my first every GitHub repository.
+This is my first ever GitHub repository.

 ## Contact